venamax/dataincubator/README.md

    to make sure you return the right output format.

-6. Finally, `git add` and `git commit` your solution, then run `submit.sh` to submit your answer.
+6. Finally, `git add` and `git commit` your solution, then run `git push grader master` to submit your answer.
 You should get a bunch of output from the grader, along with your grade.
 You should also login to your dashboard - check the gradebook linked there to confirm that your grade is being recorded correctly.